WDC for MGG, Boulder Seafloor Series volume I *

 2000 Revision of the Original 1989 CD-ROM

 In 2000, the version 1.0 DSDP CD-ROM supply was exhausted.
 Rather than reprint the original discs, NGDC decided to update both the user interface and the form in which the data are offered for a revised CD-ROM to be issued as the first volume in a new "Seafloor Series" produced under the auspices of the World Data Center for Marine Geology and Geophysics (collocated with NGDC).

-The new "Core data from the DSDP" CD-ROM contains all of the original sediment and rock descriptive and analytical files from Disc 1 of the version 1.0 DSDP CD-ROM set and includes a completely cross-platform HTML user interface.
+The 2000 "Core data from the DSDP" CD-ROM contains all of the original sediment and rock descriptive and analytical files from Disc 1 of the version 1.0 DSDP CD-ROM set and includes a completely cross-platform HTML user interface.
 In addition to offering files in the original DSDP ASCII format, and selected files in the original "browse" format, each data type is now offered in an ASCII tab-delimited form suitable for upload into most spreadsheet and database applications.
 Coded fields in the tab-delimited form have been translated to "plain English" for ease of use.